edwinunger/edwinunger.github.io/_posts/2015-01-25-joy-of-coding.md

 title:  "The Joy of Coding"
 date:   2015-01-25
 categories: blog
+excerpt: "I wouldn't necessarily call it joy.
+Yet.
+It's more of a feeling of accomplishment when I do the work and actually begin to gain a modicum of understanding.
+As for the opposite feeling when I'm not coding, I can definitely name the emotion as shame.
+Shame when I'm not doing the work I should be, shame when I choose to watch a TV show instead of pushing through a particularly tough bit of learning.
+I guess that's kind of good, right?
+I feel bad when I'm not coding.
+I don't feel an obligation to keep working, but I definitely feel the urge to return to it as soon as possible.
+Balance is the watch word, I think."
 ---

 I wouldn't necessarily call it joy.
 Yet.
 It's more of a feeling of accomplishment when I do the work and actually begin to gain a modicum of understanding.
 As for the opposite feeling when I'm not coding, I can definitely name the emotion as shame.
 Shame when I'm not doing the work I should be, shame when I choose to watch a TV show instead of pushing through a particularly tough bit of learning.
 I guess that's kind of good, right?
 I feel bad when I'm not coding.
 I don't feel an obligation to keep working, but I definitely feel the urge to return to it as soon as possible.
 Balance is the watch word, I think.